 Elemental Adept (1) – Whilst a surprising amount of Fighters could take this spell, it isn’t worth it to any of them.

 Grappler (1) – This feat doesn’t actually make you better at grappling, unlike other feats, and the restrained benefit is not worth restraining yourself.
-The advantage is nice, but can be gotten by spending an additional action to shove your target prone.
-I’d only consider this on a grapple build once you’ve gotten everything else you want.
+The advantage is nice but can be gotten by spending an additional action to shove your target prone.
+I’d only consider this on a grapple build once you’ve got everything else you want.

 Great Weapon Master (5) – Opportunities to get bonus action attacks with a large die weapon is nice, the +10 damage is often relied upon by a lot of Str builds to pump their damage through the roof.
 If you choose this feat you should only do so once your Str is at minimum +4, unless you take it as a Variant Human, and you should seek ways to boost your chances of hitting.
 Avoid using the additional damage against higher AC targets, you’ll often be better off not taking the -5 penalty and just hitting more often.